blbadger/blbadger.github.io/logistic-map.md

 ie $x_{n+i}$ and $x_{n+i}^*$ stay arbitrarily close to each other for all iterations.

 If the system contains unique trajectories (ie if any given point of the system has only one future trajectory), then this system must be periodic: whenever $x_{n+i}$ is within $\varepsilon$ to $x_n$, the same iteration pattern obtained between these two points must repeat.
 The period may be very large, in this it may take many iterations of (1) to come within $\varepsilon$ of $x_n$, but if $\varepsilon$ is finite then so will the period be.
 As any ordinary differential equation contains only one independent variable (time), all trajectories are unique.
 This means that insensitivity to initial values (in this case $x_n$) implies periodicity.
-Taking the contrapositive of this statement, we have it that aperiodicity implies sensitivity to initial values $\square$.
+Taking the contrapositive of this statement, we have it that aperiodicity implies sensitivity to initial values $\square$

 Let's call locations where close-together points eventually diverge in time.
 Chaotic systems are unstable everywhere, meaning that any trajectory initially close to $x_n$ will in time diverge as $n \to \infty$.